SamWeninger/MachineLearning/README.md

 ***

 Feel free to use any code in the repository to build personal projects or for learning purposes.
-Please do not copy any solutions or code from `Assignment*.ipynb` or `Assignment*.pdf` files as they are assignments owned by University of Toronto that I completed.
+Please do not copy any solutions or code from files as they are assignments owned by University of Toronto that I completed.